Lithos-Skyline

 What we will never to is rush your snagging survey.

 In recent years, the construction industry has experienced a worrying decline in quality standards, leaving new homeowners with avoidable issues that compromise their investment and comfort.
-Frustrated by these declining standards, I founded Lithos-Skyline with the vision of restoring quality and trust in new home construction.
+Frustrated by these declining standards, I founded Skyline Property Surveys with the vision of restoring quality and trust in new home construction.

 As a proud member of the Institute of Clerk of Works and Construction Inspectorate, I bring a dedication to meticulous standards and years of professional experience.
 I saw first-hand how crucial rigorous inspections are to delivering a home that meets high standards of safety, durability, and quality.

-Our mission is simple: to support homeowners by providing expert snagging surveys, identifying defects, and ensuring every aspect of their new home is up to standard.
+As a professional snagging surveyor Our mission is simple: to support homeowners by providing expert new build snagging surveys , identifying defects, and ensuring every aspect of their new home is up to standard.
 By helping homeowners navigate this critical phase, we strive to bring peace of mind and lasting quality to every new home.
 At Skyline Property Surveys, we believe that everyone deserves a home that lives up to its promise.

 Ensure Your New Home is Built to the Highest Standards